Boiler not working? Here’s what to do if yours breaks down

 There are few things more frustrating than a boiler that fires up just fine, but then keeps switching itself off.

 If you’ve run all the usual checks listed above, and it still keeps cutting out, you probably have a faulty part.
-That will need the attention of a professional.

 The pilot light on my boiler isn’t working